hsiaosiyuan0/vscode-regularjs/docs/syntax-highlight.md

 `
 ```

-the rendered result of above should be something like:
+the rendered result of above will be something like:

 <img src="https://github.com/hsiaosiyuan0/vscode-regularjs/blob/master/assets/syntax-highlight-inline.png" width="600" />